Plan changes for group 2

 Highest average salary of four years instead of five

 Part of your pension calculation is based on your highest average salary (HAS), which was your best five years of earnings as a plan member.
 Your HAS is now calculated from your best four years of earnings if you are a plan member employed in public safety after December 31, 2021.

 With fewer years to average your salary across, your HAS may be higher.
 This has a positive impact on your lifetime pension as most group 2 members have a higher salary toward the end of their careers because of wage increases and promotions.

 Pension option: A 10-year guaranteed life pension

 The normal form of pension has changed from a single life pension without a guarantee to a single life pension with a 10-year guarantee.
 With this change, you can receive a 10-year guarantee without having your pension reduced.

 One way to understand a guarantee on your pension is to think of it as being similar to life insurance.
 With a 10-year guarantee, you are locking in a guarantee of 10 years of pension payment from the date of retirement.
 That means that if you die before the end of those 10 years, your beneficiaries would receive the remaining payment of your pension.
 For example, if you died six years after retirement, they would receive four years’ worth of pension payments.

 You are eligible for the new normal form of pension if you are a plan member employed in public safety after December 31, 2021.

 Group contribution rate rebalancing account

-Members will participate in the group contribution rate rebalancing account, which is an account that helps protect against potential rate fluctuations.
-Public safety’s share of surplus funds from the 2018 actuarial valuation will be used to fund the account.
+Members participate in the group contribution rate rebalancing account, which is an account that helps protect against potential rate fluctuations.
+Public safety’s share of surplus funds from the 2018 actuarial valuation is used to fund the account.